-In today's interconnected landscape, robust cybersecurity measures are no longer a luxury but a critical necessity.
+Today, robust cybersecurity measures are no longer a luxury but a critical necessity.
 As cyber threats evolve in sophistication and frequency, organisations across all industries require a skilled workforce to safeguard their digital assets.
+According to the ISC2 Workforce Study, A sizeable portion of early-career cybersecurity hires come from non-IT / non-CS / non-cybersecurity degree backgrounds.
+Highlighting the need for Cybersecurity professionals worldwide.

 Investing in cybersecurity skills offers a multitude of advantages for today's professionals.
 From a career perspective, a strong understanding of cybersecurity translates to increased marketability and opens doors to exciting opportunities within a high-demand field.